slavaslava56ru/flowfield-godot-rts/README.md

 # flowfield-godot-rts
-Flowfield on godot engine.
+Flowfield on godot engine

-Based on this article github.com/slavaslava56ru/flowfield-godot-rts More information on https://xgm.guru/p/godot/FlowField-na-godot-Postroenie-polya-potoka-RP8
+Based on this article https://howtorts.github.io/

+More information on https://xgm.guru/p/godot/FlowField-na-godot-Postroenie-polya-potoka-RP8